 Major network upgrades will provide enabling capacity for synchronous applications, but additional networking engineering, campus network upgrades, equipment, software and support are required to make these time- and money-saving applications a reality.

 Action 14) Continue Development of Network Operations Center

 The University must continue to develop its Network Operations Center to monitor critical networks, systems and services, detects problems, initiates resolution, and provides status updates and incident data management for both operational requirements and overall management and decision-making.

 Students today expect to be able to engage in learning activities any time of the day or night through electronic means.
 An increasing number of scientific experiments generate or access data on a continuous basis.
 And the institution's knowledge workers - both faculty and staff - now expect the networked systems to be up and running any time they want to work on campus, from home, or during their travels.

 The entire university community has come to rely on the availability of communications and network services 24-hours-a-day 7-days-a-week (24x7), and many faculty and staff now consider the network to be more vital to their work over the course of the day than the telephone.

 Recent work within IT has provided monitoring systems that permit Network Administrators to detect common system and network outages and initiate problem resolution.
 However, much more needs to be done.

 Action 15) Enhance University wide Directory, File sharing and Calendar Services

 The University must continue to develop and enhance its robust electronic directory service that includes capability to support uniform personal authentication for information and services deployed at the system, unit, college or department level.

-The University was early to adopt an "access for all" strategy to provide every faculty member, staff member and student enrolled in credit courses with Intranet connectivity.
-This provides access to friendly and robust email service that is available to the entire University community on a 7x24 basis including through a web-based interface.
+The University was early to adopt an "access for all" strategy to provide every faculty member, staff member and student enrolled in credit courses, with Intranet connectivity.
+This provides access to a friendly and robust email service that is available to the entire University community on a 7x24 basis including through a web-based interface.